- Library & Technology

 Cinema & Media Studies: The cinema collections librarian selects works on film, and may collaborate with the theatre collections librarian on works dealing with acting, directing, television, and radio.

-East Asian Languages & Literature: The East Asian collections librarian selects plays in East Asian languages and in English translation, and literary criticism on East Asian and Asian-American drama.
+East Asian Languages & Cultures: The East Asian collections librarian selects plays in East Asian languages and in English translation, and literary criticism on East Asian and Asian-American drama.
 The theatre collections librarian may also select East Asian and Asian-American plays in English translation, as well as materials on play production, acting, costumes, sets, and directing.

 English and American Studies: The English collections librarian selects literary criticism on drama in English-speaking countries, and on writing for stage and screen.
 The theatre collections librarian selects materials on play production, acting, costumes, sets, and directing.
 Both select plays.
 The English collections librarian has primary responsibility for materials about and by Shakespeare.